EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 Package **tipa** provides symbols of phonetic, while package **dingbat**, **bbding**, **pifont** provide symbols of instruction and decoration.

-The file "./rsc/symbols-letter.pdf" provide a relatively overall liist of symbols.
+The file "./rsc/symbols-letter.pdf" provide a relatively overall list of symbols.

 NOTE: Some package just provide symbol command, some package provide alternative font to their symbol, while some package change the holistic font set of the artical.
-So please read related documentation of your package before using.
+Hence, please read related documentation of your package before using.

-We can also use encoding of a symbol to input it.
+We can also use the encoding of a symbol to input it.

 ```latex
 \symbol{90} \quad           % Decimalism